nooxnet/smart-meter-mbus-dlms/readme.md

 - Vorarlberger Energienetze GmbH
 - NÖ Netz (EVN Gruppe) (seems to be a slightly different format)

-The tool is written in TypeScript and the generated Javascript file runs within NodeJS.
+See "Logging and Debugging" below if you have troubles reading your smart meter.

 ## Prerequisites

-You need an USB to MBus adapter and a computer where you can plug in the device and run the script with Node.
-I bought my adapter (ZTSHBK USB-zu-MBUS-Slave-Modul Master-Slave) at amazon.de but it's currently not available there.
+You need a USB to MBus adapter and a device (e.g. mini computer) where you can plug in the adapter and run the script with Node.
+I bought my adapter (ZTSHBK USB-zu-MBUS-Slave-Modul Master-Slave) at amazon.de, but it's currently not available there.
 It seems like the same product is available on eBay from China or directly from e.g. Aliexpress.

 I use a Raspberry PI 3 where I plugged in the MBus Adapter and run the script.